Skip to Content

 Philodendron Plowmanii: Care Guide, Propagation, Cost & More

-The Philodendron plowmanii is originally from the warm, tropical regions of Central and South America, and thrives in the comfortable climates of Peru and Ecuador.
+The Philodendron plowmanii is native to the warm and tropical regions of Central and South America, thriving in the favorable climate of Peru and Ecuador.

 This gorgeous creeping beauty belongs to the Araceae family.
 Its leathery heart-shaped, glossy leaves are a mix of yellow and green shades with silvery streaks.